all year except 24–26 Dec.

 Amex, MasterCard, Visa.

 per room B&B £100–£325 (single occupancy of cliff-facing room, Sun–Thurs, Nov–Mar only, £85).
 A la carte £35–£40.

 Good Hotel Guide Review

-‘Log fires were burning in the bar and residents’ lounge when we arrived on a miserable day,’ write readers this year, of a visit to Nick and Nikki Horne’s ‘very efficiently run’ hotel on the Loch Linnhe shoreline.
+‘Log fires were burning in the bar and residents’ lounge when we arrived on a miserable day,’ write readers this year, of a visit to this ‘very efficiently run’ hotel on the Loch Linnhe shoreline, now owned by a distinguished hotelier, Gordon Campbell Gray.
 ‘The atmosphere is relaxed,’ report Guide regulars in 2018, ‘yet the service is attentive and professional.
-The owner was much in evidence and very approachable.’
 The ‘spacious’ bedrooms, contemporary in style, are supplied with a luxury mattress, shortbread, Scottish toiletries.
 ‘In the light and airy restaurant, with a fabulous view towards Lismore and other islands’, chef Sergejs Savickis ‘has maintained the high standards the hotel is known for.
 His seafood dishes are impeccable; subtle and intense flavours beautifully balanced.
 We particularly liked a starter of West Coast scallops and a main of pan-seared rainbow trout.’
 Breakfast brings freshly baked croissants, Inverawe smoked salmon, home-made jams.
 ‘We will return.’
 (GC, Andy and Sylvia Aitken)

 - Sunday Post: 10 of the top hotels for a New Year break in Scotland

 - Sunday Post: 10 hotels in Argyll and Bute